 Step 1: Submit all the documentary requirements at the RDO or concerned office where the head office and branch are located.

-Steps 2: Upon submission of complete documentary requirements, an Acknowledgement Certificate shall be issued within 3 working days by the RDO where the taxpayer-user of the system is registered.
+Step 2: Upon submission of complete documentary requirements, an Acknowledgement Certificate shall be issued within three working days by the RDO where the taxpayer-user of the system is registered.

 c.
 Deadline